jadecobra/python_tdd_exercises/source/how_to/sleep_duration.rst

           - get_hour(sleep_time)
         )

   all tests are still passing.
-I have not broken anything yet
+I have not broken anything, yet

-* I can rewrite the ``get_hour`` function to use the same variable name instead of a new name for each step in the process, for example
+* I can rewrite ``get_hour`` to use the same variable name instead of a new name for each step in the process

   .. code-block:: python